fvaldes0109/fvaldes0109/README.md

 - 😄 Pronouns: You can reffer to me by `asere` or `papa🥔`.

 - ⚡ Fun fact: Did you know that one horse has 15 about horsepower???
 Science has betrayed me :(

+- 🤡 Pun: How does a programmer become rich?
+By inheritance 🥁